aradenbaugh/radia/README.md

 4) BLAT<br>
 RADIA uses BLAT to check the mapping of reads for all Triple BAM calls.

-5) snpEff<br>
+5) SnpEff<br>
-RADIA uses snpEff to annotate passing variants and to filter out calls from the Triple BAM method that land in genes with high sequence similarity.
+RADIA uses SnpEff to annotate passing variants and to filter out calls from the Triple BAM method that land in genes with high sequence similarity.